Speaker(s): Jacqueline Towers-Perkins, Annelien Bruins, Stephanie Manasseh

 Emerging Artists: A Popular Entry-Level Market for Buyers

 As the contemporary art market continues to grow, more and more collectors are interested in buying work from emerging artists, whether for enjoyment or investment purposes.

-This session will take place offline at 2pm on November 5th at The Accessible Art Fair, which breaks barriers by enabling expertly vetted artists to show and sell their work directly to collectors at the iconic New York City landmark, the National Arts Club in Gramercy Park.
+This session took place live at The Accessible Art Fair at the iconic New York City landmark, the National Arts Club in Gramercy Park.

 Stephanie Manasseh was born and raised in Montreal and graduated from McGill University.
 In 1997 she moved to Europe and lived in Prague and Milan before moving to Brussels.
 She spent two years running conferences in Milan and has since studied with Sotheby’s in London.